bcudjoe/mobile-money-ghana-forecasting/README.md

 If you use this work, please cite:

-> Asomia, N. (2026). *Predicting mobile money transactions and digital financial inclusion growth in Ghana using machine learning and financial access indicators* [QM640 Data Analytics Capstone].
+> Cudjoe, B. (2026). *Predicting mobile money transactions and digital financial inclusion growth in Ghana using machine learning and financial access indicators* [QM640 Data Analytics Capstone].
 Walsh College.

 ## Licence